Forcepoint/fp-pta-overview/applications.md

 ## Applications

 You've got the basis for the architecture.
 What systems would I want to manage with this PTA solution?
-The primary use case is what I like to call them the CM Trifecta.
+The primary use case is what I like to call the CM Trifecta.
 Your average engineering organization should be using CI/CD, and I wanted solutions that were free or next to, and ones that could be hosted on-prem should the be a requirement for your organization, and I've found there are three applications that fit the bill best - Jenkins, Gitlab, and Artifactory.
 This isn't